Information for Candidates

 Township Roads

-Election signs can only be displayed on Township Roads between September and October, 2026 (Exact dates coming soon).
-For sign types, size, location, and other information, please see the Township Roads Election Sign Fact Sheet (to be made available soon).
-For complete election sign rules, please see the Township’s Election Sign By-law (available soon).
+Election signs can only be displayed on Township Roads between September 11th and October 29th, 2026.
+For sign types, size, location, and other information, please see the Township Roads Election Sign Fact Sheet.
+For complete election sign rules, please see the Township’s Election Sign By-law.

 Regional Roads